Embodied Carbon Calculator

 Add walls, slabs, roofs, and other tools which already have predefined carbon and density data in the component materials of the object.

 Advanced stages of design become far more detailed.
+In the VECC, Categories view and Details view assist you with viewing and editing the design values for each stage of a project's lifecycle.
 For example, specify the exact brick, timber, and plasterboard products to be sourced and installed.
 You can replace previously generic materials with specific ones, or update the carbon and density data of the existing material resources with manufacturer values (usually, data from a manufacturer is in the form of an Environmental Product Declaration (EPD)).
+The Manufacturer value check box from the Edit Material dialog box for each material distinguishes between generic embodied carbon values and those coming from EPDs.

 As you modify the project and refresh the data, you'll see the changes to the VECC values in the Sustainability Dashboard.
 You can assess whole life cycle carbon from the earliest design stages all the way through to the final stages.